jakedada/dada8/content/pages/index.md

   - type: hero_section
     title: A Database for your Media
     content: >
-      Dadabase is a cloud-based media management system that can store, mark-up, organize and share your files.
+      Cloud-based media management system that can store, mark-up, organize and share your files.
     actions:
       - label: Features
         url: /pricing